 The Grammys will be honoring Prince with an all-star tribute concert in celebration of one of the greatest and most influential musicians of our time.

-The likes of Alicia Keys, John Legend, Usher, H.E.R., Common, Earth, Wind & Fire and many will perform during Let’s Go Crazy: The GRAMMY Salute to Prince on January 28 at the Los Angeles Convention Center.
+The likes of Alicia Keys, John Legend, Usher, H.E.R., Common, Earth, Wind & Fire and many will perform during Let’s Go Crazy: The GRAMMY Salute to Prince, which airs Tuesday night on CBS at 9 p.m.
+ET/PT.

 The night will also feature a historic joint performance by several of Prince’s most celebrated musical friends and collaborators, including his Grammy Award–winning band The Revolution, past Grammy nominee Sheila E.—who, alongside Jimmy Jam and Terry Lewis, is a co-musical director of the special—and the Prince-formed funk band Morris Day and the Time.